 Day 2: The Médoc Wine Region

-You’ll get to Margaux first, where you can visit Château Margaux, a stunning 19th-century, neo-Palladian-style villa on a renowned wine estate, or one of the other wine producers.
+You’ll get to Margaux first, where you can visit the castle, a stunning 19th-century, neo-Palladian-style villa on a renowned wine estate.
 The village is also very pleasant to drive around or explore on foot.

 If you’re ready to head back to Bordeaux city by mid-afternoon and aren’t too tired, we suggest an artistic change of scenery for later in the day.
 We love to recommend the Bassins des Lumières, a former submarine base that was converted into a digital art exhibition space.
 Huge images of famous masterpieces are projected onto the walls of the space, which reflect on the water below in a stunning effect.
 You can see the latest exhibitions on their website.